SparksSkywere/servermanager/WIKI.md

 - **Scattered Restarts** — To avoid restarting all servers simultaneously, a hash of the server name is used to compute a consistent time offset, scattering restarts across the schedule window.

 **Pre-Restart Warnings:**
 Before restarting a server for updates, warning messages are broadcast to connected players at configurable intervals.
 The default intervals are 30, 15, 10, 5, and 1 minutes before the restart.
 The warning message template supports a `{message}` placeholder that is replaced with the remaining time.
+Warning delivery uses the shared `send_command_to_server()` utility from `common.py`, which tries the persistent stdin pipe first and falls back to the file-based command queue.

 **Batch Updates:**
 The `update_all_steam_servers()` method checks and updates all Steam servers sequentially with a 2-second delay between servers to avoid overwhelming the system or SteamCMD.